 - Connect and coordinate with community organizations for Food Security projects and initiatives.

-- Coordinate and deliver afterschool program that continues food security projects and coordinate afterschool staff and volunteers to deliver enrichments and supplemental learning experiences.
+- Coordinate and deliver an after school program that continues food security projects and coordinate after school volunteers and staff to deliver enrichments and supplemental learning experiences.

 - Contribute as a full member to the PPOS educator collaborative.

 - Provide direct service to Elementary age students.

 - Track progress and collect data for Performance Measures and other evaluation tools.